nasa-gibs/worldview-options-eosdis/common/config/metadata/sedac/Settlements.md

-### SEDAC Settlements
+### Settlements
-The SEDAC Population Count layer indicates the locations of settlements around the world and is part of the Global Rural-Urban Mapping Project, Version 1 (GRUMPv1).
+The Settlements layer indicates the locations of settlements around the world and is part of the Global Rural-Urban Mapping Project, Version 1 (GRUMPv1).

 The settlement points served as an input to the population gridding algorithm and the urban extents products of the Global Rural-Urban Mapping Project, Version 1 (GRUMPv1).